Rick Rowell Photographer <br><a Href=

 My 35 years of experience as a professional photographer working with major brands in many industries, like public relations, corporations, studios, sports, television networks etc....I have taught many younger photographers who have asked me for advice or to help solve a problem they have with lighting, composition or exposure in difficult settings or venues that challenge the traditional ways of photography.
 I hold an Associates Degree in Photography, but I know that my experience has at this point, earned me a Master's Degree.

-I have a first hour charge at $50.00.
-Any hour after two hours is $25.00 per hour.
+I have a first hour charge at $75.00.
+Any hour after two hours is $50.00 per hour.
 I can supply the camera, lenses and flash equipment (Sony and Canon professional) to learn with for no extra charge.
-Or the student may use their own camera and lenses.
+Or the student may use their own camera and lenses as long as their camera has manual shutter speed and aperture controls.

 I got stared by just giving advice to other photographers who wanted to learn to improve their photography and were willing to listen to my advice on lighting, composition and comunication skills with the clients.